Frequently Asked Questions

 Senate: Serve 6 year terms, must be 30 years old.
 100 members.

-I am running for House of Representatives to represent You and your interests.
+I am running for House of Representatives to represent you and your interests.

 Q